jnomani/raspberry_pi_arduino_robot/README.md

 raspberry_pi_arduino_robot
 ==========================

-Software I wrote to control an Arduino powered Raspberry Pi robot.

-This repo Contains a Python script for serial communication through TCP/IP, Arduino code, and an Android Application for easy control.
+This repo contains a Python script for serial communication through TCP/IP, Arduino code, and an Android Application for easy control.

 DISCLAIMER: THis project is still a work in progress and should be tested at your own risk.
 I am not responsible for any damaged boards or equipment.